 By including the amount of foot traffic and the conversion rate of that traffic, you can see that even though traffic and transactions increased, the ability to convert the additional traffic into buyers decreased by 1.6%.
 It is quite clear that decisions based on incomplete, unprocessed data can immediately handicap your retail efforts, and even impact your long-term strategies.

 If you made it to this stage, you have put in quite a bit of work into your strategy as well as the implementation of your retail store analytics.
 Before you take action on these analytics, make sure you are communicating these insights to the right people.
 Depending on your reporting structure and business model, consider establishing period reporting meetings with either key members of your sales team or regional and corporate management.
 This is the perfect opportunity to ‘sense check’ your findings and recommendations and track these against the goals and assumptions you defined previously.

-Using simple methods like those I outline above, you can see how to make your in-store data actionable by properly gathering and organizing your data.
-Customer behavior analytics yield insightful metrics that speak to your store’s overall performance, like conversion rate, or get more granular in order to provide insight into employee performance.
+Using simple methods like those I outline above, you can see how to make your in-store data actionable by properly gathering and organizing your sales data.
+Improving customer behavior analytics yield insightful metrics that speak to your store’s overall performance, like conversion rate, or get more granular in order to provide insight into employee performance.
 At the end of the day, none of these metrics matter if you do not use the data to drive your decisions and engage with your customers or employees in more meaningful ways.

 If you're stuck at any point in the journey, let us help you break through.
 Contact Samsung SDS for a personal consultation on how you can make data work for your retail stores.

 Whether you're looking for a specific business solution or just need some questions answered, we're here to help.